-The following regulations and procedures governing admission to the Graduate Division of UH Manoa are subject to change without prior notice.
-Prospective students should consult with the Graduate Division for updated policies.
+The following regulations and procedures governing admission to Graduate Education at UH Manoa are subject to change without prior notice.
+Prospective students should consult with the website for updated policies.

 Although UH Manoa attempts to accommodate the course requests of students, course offerings may be limited by financial, space, and staffing considerations or may otherwise be unavailable.
 Nothing in this Catalog may be construed to promise or guarantee registration in any course or course of study (whether required or elective), nor may anything be construed to promise or guarantee the completion of an academic program within a specified length of time.

-It is the responsibility of students to know and observe all regulations and procedures relating to the program they are pursuing, as well as those of UH Manoa and the Graduate Division.
+It is the responsibility of students to know and observe all regulations and procedures relating to the program they are pursuing, as well as those of UH Manoa and the Office of Graduate Education.
 In no case will a regulation be waived or an exception granted because students plead ignorance of or contend that they were not informed of the regulations or procedures.
-Questions on regulations and their interpretation pertaining to studies at the graduate level should be addressed to the Office of the Dean of the Graduate Division.
+Questions on regulations and their interpretation pertaining to studies at the graduate level should be addressed to the Dean, Office of Graduate Education.

 Students planning to graduate should familiarize themselves with the dates relating to application for graduation and other pertinent deadlines (see the “Calendar”).
 It is necessary to apply for graduation by the specified deadline in order to graduate in a particular term, whether or not the student plans to attend the commencement ceremonies.

-Students admitted to the Graduate Division are assumed to be mature adults and are expected to behave accordingly.
+Students admitted to Graduate Education are assumed to be mature adults and are expected to behave accordingly.
 All written work should observe high editorial standards, and high standards of academic honesty are expected.
 Though advisory services are provided to assist the student, the student alone is responsible for following the procedures and completing the steps required in the degree program.
-Requirements of the Graduate Division, both procedural and substantive, may be waived only by written request of the student and/or committee concerned and must have the written approval of the Graduate Division.
-Petition forms are available in department offices, the Graduate Division Student Services Office, and online at manoa.hawaii.edu/graduate/.
+Requirements of Graduate Education, both procedural and substantive, may be waived only by written request of the student and/or committee concerned and must have written approval of Graduate Education.
+Petition forms are available in department offices, the Graduate Education Student Services Office, and online at manoa.hawaii.edu/graduate/.

 If a graduate student fails to maintain the standards of academic or professional integrity expected in his or her discipline or program, the student's admission to the program may be terminated.
 (See “Campus Policies” for further discussion of policy pertaining to academic honesty.)